oilstel/elliott/_posts/2019-06-09-recommended-products.md

 color: "#ff9216"
 ---

-An ongoing list of products that I've owned and would recommend...
+An list of products I've owned and would recommend...

 ---